Brighton Sunday Market

 How much space will I have?

-Stallholders are each allocated the length of their vehicle plus about 1 metre either end.
+Stallholders are each allocated the length of their vehicle.

 Can I hire tables, stands, racks etc. to display my goods?